-Instead of just imposing peacebuilding onto war contexts, citizens should be able to not only report themselves but also comment on it.
-By allowing them the agency for speaking up, the media can diversify the opinions around the topic of peacebuilding and actively benefit the peacebuilding process by making feedback and criticism heard.
+Instead of just imposing peace-building onto war contexts, citizens should be able not only to report themselves on the situation but also to comment on it.
+By allowing them the agency for speaking up, the media can diversify the opinions around the topic of peace-building and actively benefit the process by making feedback and criticism heard.

-An example of how media can be held accountable through media can be found in the cases of Cypriot, Bosnian, and Sri Lankan peacebuilding.
-There, media particularly relied on ICT (7)(Information and Communication Technologies) to act as a mediator between the local populace and the peacebuilding actors.
+An example of how media can be held accountable through media can be found in the cases of Cypriot, Bosnian, and Sri Lankan -.
+There, media particularly relied on ICT (7)(Information and Communication Technologies) to act as a mediator between the local populace and the peace-building actors.
 Although there have been challenges, this proved to be a good way for locals to voice critique, as well as initiate grassroots mobilization and demonstrate their representation.
-Basically, the role of media proved to be a tool which de-centralises the power imbalance, which is partly the goal of peacebuilding.
+Basically, the role of media proved to be a tool which decentralises the power imbalance, which is partly the goal of peace-building.

 Coordination of peacebuilding actors

 The UN Development Assistance Framework (UNDAF) or the Integrated Missions Planning Process (IMPP) attempts to create that coherence.
-Still, they so far struggled because of the danger of becoming wrapped up in their own planning processes and agenda.
-Therefore media outlets can work as an objective mediator between actors to determine the peacebuilding strategy and communicate to local actors.
-Institutions trying to fill the media’s role in peacebuilding coordination run the risk of conflicting in the peacebuilding process with their own ambitions.
+Still, they have struggled so far because of the danger of becoming wrapped up in their own planning processes and agenda.
+Therefore, media outlets can work as an objective mediator between actors to determine the peacebuilding strategy and communicate to local actors.
+Institutions trying to fill the media’s role in peacebuilding coordination run the risk of conflicting the peacebuilding process with their own ambitions.
 Examples of the media playing that role can be found in the case of the Nigerian Stability and Reconciliation Programme (NSRP) and the BBC Media Action (in Nepal).
-The former offered a five-year programme that allowed for conflict-sensitive reporting and acted as a tool for governing officials, peacebuilding actors and locals to communicate.
-The BBC Media Action offered a weekly radio and TV governance programme, which allowed not only for the creation of a coherent peacebuilding strategy but also held that strategy accountable through televising the process publicly.
+The former offered a five-year programme that allowed for conflict-sensitive reporting, and acted as a tool for governing officials, peacebuilding actors, and locals to communicate.
+The BBC Media Action offered a weekly radio and TV governance programme, which allowed not only for the creation of a coherent peacebuilding strategy, but also held that strategy accountable through televising the process publicly.